-My song list in the car, the quotes and Bible verses with which I surround myself, even the people with whom I regularly fellowship, all reinforce my belief that I am a child of the one true King, that I am redeemed and valuable, that I have a Father who knows my needs and is pleased to provide for me and that all is well, even when life seems unfair or difficult.
+My song list in the car, the quotes and Bible verses with which I surround myself, even the people with whom I regularly fellowship, all reinforce my belief that I am a child of the one true King, that I am redeemed and valuable, worthy of respect and fair treatment, that I have a Father who knows my needs and is pleased to provide for me and that all is well, even when life seems unfair or difficult.

 Let’s look at a few things I’ve heard from readers.

 I need to let go of my dreams because I’m unable to achieve them.

 So many variations of that come through my inbox.
 People tell me that they are undeserving of their dreams and desires, and then relate to me – without realizing it – all the ways that they are sabotaging themselves.
 Sitting in the mud and bemoaning that that’s all you deserve is not doing anything to help you achieve the life you want.

 There is most certainly a difference between that apathetic, woebegone belief and the firm knowledge that good things will come to you despite your current situation.

 No good comes from pretending that your current life is different than it is.
 I often think of the story of Joseph – sold into slavery by his brothers and then, after achieving some success as a slave, falsely accused of rape and put on death row.
 Yet he was destined to be the right hand man of the Pharoah.

 Believe in your heart that you are meant for something better, even if you feel like everything is going wrong.